aspose-pdf-cloud/aspose-pdf-for-aws-sdk/README.md

 You need to specify the S3 bucket where input and output files will be stored.
 Changing this value might be necessary if you want to switch between different buckets for different environments.

-**AWS_SHARE_TIMEOUT**

-Timeout hours for output files links live in S3.

-**Default Value:** 24

-Set the timeout in hours for sharing output files links in S3.
-Adjusting the share timeout can control the accessibility of output files links shared from S3.
-Changing this value might be necessary if you want to control the duration of shared links or limit access to output files.

 **OUTPUT_DIRECTORY**